CS3398-Gorns-Transformers/CS3398-Gorns-F2019/README.md

  * Liliane Nzukou: - Found information on trails that are family-friendly and other trails features.
                    - Implemented geocoding in Java, but did not incorporated into our app.
                    - Struggled with understanding ionic.
+ * Paxton Scott: - Implemented images into Front-End (Picture can be found in documents)
+                   - Added Description of Trails to Modals

 ## Documentations